mutagen-io/mutagen/README.md

 ## Unique features

-Rather than provide a heavily biased feature comparison table, I'll just point out what I consider to be the unique and compelling features of Mutagen.
+Instead of providing a heavily biased feature comparison table, I'll just point out what I consider to be the unique and compelling features of Mutagen.
 Astute readers with knowledge of the file synchronization landscape can draw their own conclusions.
 I'd recommend users read this list so they know what they're getting.

+- Mutagen is truly cross-platform, treating Linux, macOS, Windows, and other systems as first class citizens.
+Differences in OS and filesystem behavior are addressed head-on, not ignored until an edge case causes breakage.
+Mutagen attempts to handle quirks by default, e.g. dealing with case-(in)sensitivity, HFS's pseudo-NFD Unicode normalization, filesystems that don't support executability bits, or file names that might create NTFS alternate data streams.
 - Mutagen is a user-space utility, not requiring any kernel extensions or administrative permissions to use.
 - Mutagen only needs to be installed on the computer where you want to control synchronization.
 Mutagen comes with a broad range of small, cross-compiled "agent" binaries that it automatically copies to remote endpoints as necessary.
 Most major platforms and architectures are supported.
+- Mutagen is designed to handle very large directory hierarchies efficiently.
+It uses a filesystem cache to allow quick re-scans and uses the [rsync algorithm](https://rsync.samba.org/tech_report/) to transfer filesystem scans and files themselves.
+File transfers are also pipelined to mitigate the effects of latency.
+Mutagen won't break a sweat on a GB-sized directory hierarchy containing 100,000 files.
 - Mutagen propagates changes bidirectionally.
 Any conflicts that arise will be flagged for resolution.
-Automatic conflict resolution is performed if doing so does not result in destruction of unsynchronized data.
+Automatic conflict resolution is performed if doing so does not result in the destruction of unsynchronized data.
 Manual conflict resolution is performed by manually deleting the undesired side of the conflict.
 Conflicts won't stop non-conflicting changes from propagating.
-- Mutagen is designed to handle very large directory hierarchies efficiently.
-It uses a filesystem cache to allow quick re-scans and uses the [rsync algorithm](https://rsync.samba.org/tech_report/) to transfer filesystem scans and files themselves.
-File transfers are pipelined to mitigate the effects of latency.
-Mutagen won't break a sweat on a GB-sized directory containing 100,000 files.
 - Mutagen is robust to connection drop-outs.
 It will attempt to reconnect automatically to endpoints and will resume synchronization safely.
 In the mean time, your local copy of a synchronization root continues to exist on the